 Japan and Korea can be defined as evolving public supply systems, marked by medium to low supply and public financing and provision.
 Expenditure and the number of recipients in institutions are at a medium level, the supply of residential beds is below average.
 Public expenditure is medium, and benefits are only provided in kind.
 Access to the system is granted without means-testing, but medium to high choice restrictions apply.
 Performance is highest concerning life expectancy but among the lowest concerning self-perceived health.
 Our study indicates that the two countries share a number of characteristics of the North European public supply type.

-The private need-based supply system
+The need-based supply system

-The fifth LTC system type can be defined as a private need-based supply system and includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia, with the latter two however having only weak ties to the other countries.
-This type can be described as oriented towards private provision and financing because public expenditure is below average and cash benefits are available in almost all countries and often are unbound.
-On the other hand, however, supply is high.
+The fifth LTC system type can be defined as a need-based supply system and includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia, with the latter two however having only weak ties to the other countries.
+Cash benefits are available in almost all countries and are often unbound.
+However, public expenditure is about average.
+On the other hand, supply is high.
 In contrast to the private supply type, access is restricted by a high level of means-testing.
 Like in the private supply countries, choice restrictions rarely apply.
 Performance is above average.

 The evolving private need-based system

-The sixth LTC type is labeled evolving private need-based system and shares important characteristics with the private need-based supply type.
+The sixth LTC type is labeled evolving private need-based system and shares important characteristics with the need-based supply type.
 France, Israel, Spain, the United Kingdom, and the United States belong to this type, and Estonia and New Zealand have weak ties as well.
 The public-private mix is oriented towards private financing.
-Performance is high.
+Performance is rather high.
 Access is restricted by both means-testing and high choice restrictions.
 The main difference to the previous system type is low supply, especially low expenditure, but also the provision of beds in residential care and the number of recipients of residential care are at a lower level.

 --- TABLE 3 ABOUT HERE ---